Lemony Corn Cake with Foraged Dandelion flowers

 Assembling the cake

 1. Place 1 cake layer onto a serving cake platter.
-Spread some of the cream cheese frosting evenly over the cake layer.
+Spread some of the cream cheese frosting evenly over the cake layer (about 1/4 of the batch).
 Add the other cake layer.
 (Tip: Place the top cake layer upside down so you get a nice flat top that is easy to decorate).
 Using a spatula, spread the cream cheese frosting evenly over the top of the cake and the sides.

 Serving